demian-wolf/PolyglotAssistant/README.md

 4) Run Editor.pyw (vocabulary editor), ReadIt.pyw (all-in-one book reader with translator and vocaulary editor) or Trainer.pyw (to train words from an existing vocabulary).
 5) Enjoy! :)

-Note: It's recommended to do this actions in a virtual environment, though it is not necessary.
+Note: It's recommended to do these actions in a virtual environment, though it is not necessary.